Return to Topics

 Perhaps no solution will perfectly match all

-the principles, but often the best choice for your parent is the one
+the principles, but often the best choice for your loved one -- for

 that comes closest.